 KEY COMPLIANCE NOTE

 Medical devices are a specialist area which is subject to particular standards and legislation.
-Ensuring you get the right Service Technician is critical to ensure correct compliance.
+Ensuring you get the right Service Engineer is critical to ensure correct compliance.

-Testing of medical devices is normally undertaken by a professional biomedical technician.
-The technician will typically have an extensive electronics background, knowledge of medical devices and be fully conversant with the Standard AS/NZS3551:2012.
-The technician will maintain the full suite of testing equipment to ensure that all necessary tests are undertaken for both electrical safety and performance (checking that the devices work correctly).
+Testing of medical devices is normally undertaken by a professional biomedical engineer.
+The engineer will typically have an extensive electronics background, knowledge of medical devices and be fully conversant with the Standard AS/NZS3551:2012.
+The engineer will maintain the full suite of testing equipment to ensure that all necessary tests are undertaken for both electrical safety and performance (checking that the devices work correctly).